Post-Funeral Mission to Mars

 Billy peers out the cold, turbid window and sees Harryhausen beasts run amok in the cloudscape: dinosaurs gnawing on cars and bridges, a distant Cyclops ripping a train off its tracks.

-The edge of an upcoming cirrus cloud swirls over the wings: Here comes Conan through the smoke of battle, sword dripping with ruddy sunlight.
-Bones sail through the fog as he charges an army of skeletons.
+The edge of an upcoming cirrus cloud swirls over the wings: Here comes Conan through the smoke of battle, sword dripping with ruddy sunlight, bones sailing through the fog as he charges an army of skeletons.

 Suburbia slides back into view, its rooftops the color of cigarette ash, a string of retention ponds like chicory weeds in cracked pavement.
 His estranged father intrudes upon his thoughts: “Earth to Billy, Earth to Billy—I said grab me another beer!”

-He takes out a book by Ray Bradbury.
-After reading his favorite story he returns to the window.
+He takes out a collection of stories by Ray Bradbury.
+After reading for awhile he returns to the window.
 There, Charles Knight mammoths [ding] struggle in [ding] tar pits [ding]: “Ladies and gentlemen, this is your captain speaking.
 Please fasten your seat belts and turn off all electronics.
 We’ll be landing shortly.
 Thank you, and have a great day.”

 People gather personal items and shut off their devices.
-The woman beside him begins to stir.
+The woman beside him stirs awake.
 Tears fill the boy’s eyes; he cannot bear to live with his father again.
-He turns to the window, where his mother’s face takes shape in the clouds.
+He turns to the window.
+There, his mother’s face takes shape in the clouds.

-“You can go anywhere, Billy” she used to say.
+“You can go anywhere, Billy” he hears her say.
 “Anywhere at all.
 Outer space?
+Sure!
 Just hook your imagination to the stars!”

-The plane suddenly morphs into a silver rocket.
-A space suit drops from an overhead compartment.
+The plane morphs into a silver rocket, a space suit drops from an overhead compartment.
 Billy squeezes past the old woman to the aisle, climbs into the suit, snaps on the helmet.
-Passengers dissolve as he enters the cockpit.
-Outside, a star breaks through the clouds.
+Passengers dissolve one by one as he enters the cockpit.
+Outside, a reddish landscape breaks through the clouds.

 Comments